PrayagTandon/Omnifood-Project/README.md

 - The company focuses on consumer well being by providing a healthy diet.
 So, the overall personality of the website need to be more consumer focused and easy to navigate.
 - Different design elements for the website:

+####Day 1 : Selecting the different design elements and sketching a basic layout.

 1. Typography: Selected 3 different fonts based on Sans-Serif typefaces.
 > Source:Google Fonts(https://fonts.google.com/)
 - Rubik -> Family: sans-serif , Font-weight used : 400,500,600,700.
 * Inter -> Family: sans-serif , Font-weight used : 400,500,600,700.
 + Noto Sans -> Family: sans-serif , Font-weight used : 400,500,600,700.

+2. Colors: